pozzorin/GIFFittingToolbox/README.md

 In the second paper, the GIF model and the fitting procedure described in Pozzorini et al. 2015 are extended.
 A new model, called inactivating Generalized Integrate-and-Fire (iGIF), is introduced that captures the spiking activity of single neurons over an broad range of input statistics.

 Instructions on how to use the code and fit GIF models to data can be found on the wiki.
+Some examples are provided in src/examples.